snowplow-archive/snowplow.github.com/_posts/2015-08-20-aws-lambda-scala-example-project-0.1.0-released.md

 <h2><a name="further-reading">5.
 Further reading</a></h2>
 </div>

-This example project is a direct port of our [Spark Streaming Example Project] [spark-streaming-eg-blog] - if you are interested in Spark Streaming or Scala, definitely check it out!
+This example project is a direct port of our [AWS Lambda Node.js Example Project] [aws-lambda-example-project], which in turn was based on our [Spark Streaming Example Project] [spark-streaming-eg-blog].
+If you want to see this approach implemented in different languages or processing frameworks, definitely check those out!

-Both example projects are based on an event processing technique called _analytics-on-write_.
+All three of these example projects are based on an event processing technique called _analytics-on-write_.
 We are planning on exploring these techniques further in a new project, called [Icebucket] [icebucket].
 Stay tuned for more on this!

 [kcl]: http://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html
 [amazon-kinesis-aggregators]: https://github.com/awslabs/amazon-kinesis-aggregators